HomeEDU-Carbon CreditsWhat is REDD+? Development, Issues, and Solutions

 • Global climate talks began in the ‘90s.
 The United Nations Framework Convention on Climate Change (UNFCCC), formed in 1992, gave birth to several international and national strategies to reduce GHG emissions.

-• First REDD discussions in early ‘20s.
+• First REDD discussions in the early ‘20s.
 Pilot discussions and projects exploring means to cut emissions from deforestation started to emerge in the early 2000s.
 Costa Rica and PNG were responsible for these first initiatives, calling for the need to develop a comprehensive framework.

 • Bali Action Plan in 2007 (COP13): The UN COP13 in Bali, Indonesia, in 2007 was a significant milestone in the development of REDD.
 The conference put forward the importance of REDD in developing countries and emphasized the need for financial support to implement it.